mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 contribution has the best chance of becoming permanent if it fits well with the existing universe.

 Ideal contributions expand logically upon or extrapolate from existing canon sources.
 For example, the automatically generated data page for a given world could be expanded into a highly detailed writeup of its physical features, culture and interactions with another system, but if this data clashes with the official (canon) information on that system a cleanup will eventually remove offending sections – Traveller’s canon always trumps unofficial contributions, no matter how cool they are!

-It is important to avoid universe-changing or universe- breaking entries.
+It is important to avoid universe-changing or universe-breaking entries.
 In some cases this is obvious; it would be clearly inappropriate to add a personality to the Wiki who shot the Duchess of Mora and led a revolt that resulted in an independent Spinward